puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 ### `default_manifest`

-In previous versions of Puppet, the default [main manifest][] for an environment that didn't specify one in [environment.conf][] was always `<ENVIRONMENTS DIRECTORY>/<ENVIRONMENT NAME>/manifests`.
-Starting in Puppet 3.7, the default is configurable.
+The default [main manifest][] to use for environments that don't specify one in [environment.conf][].

 The default value of `default_manifest` is `./manifests` --- that is, the environment's own `manifests` directory.
+(In Puppet versions prior to 3.7, this wasn't configurable.)

 The value of this setting can be:

-* An absolute path to a manifest that all environments will share
+* An absolute path to one manifest that all environments will share
 * A relative path to a file or directory inside each environment's directory

 ### `disable_per_environment_manifest`